Skip to main content

 Exhibiting symptoms of hearing loss?

-It may be difficult to accept hearing loss, but leaving it untreated can affect your quality of life.
+It may be difficult to accept hearing loss, but it can affect your quality of life.

 Socializing becomes exhausting when you are not able to fully understand and communicate with others.
-Because conversations take so much more mental energy, hearing loss can also lead to irritability, negativism, anger, stress and depression.
-There are also potential financial ramifications: hearing loss can reduce your performance at your work or educational institution.
-Hearing loss and depression have been linked.
-Moreover, because it reduces your awareness, it increases risks to your personal safety.
+Because conversations take so much more mental energy, hearing loss can also lead to irritability, anger, stress and depression1,2.
+There are also potential financial ramifications: hearing loss can reduce your performance at your work3 or educational institution.
 That’s why it’s important to take action if you are experiencing hearing loss symptoms.

 Guide booklet titled